Avatazjoe/prepare-osx-for-blockchain-webdev/README.md

 **"3 - Customize Your Environment"** from the _Introduction to the Mac Command Line_ tutorial at:

 > https://github.com/ChristopherA/intro-mac-command-line

+It also installs some blockchain specific tools and frameworks for [Blockchain University](http://www.blockchainu.co) classes.

 * Installs all Mac OSX System Updates
 * Install current "OSX Command Line Tools"